Bridging the Gap: Working Within the Dynamics of Pagan Groups and Society, by Crystal Blanton

 Megalithica Books, 9781905713431, 146 pp., 2010

-This is a book which is heavy on psychology and psychological counselling and short on magic and Paganism, per se.
-Having said that, I must hasten to add that if you ever want to be a member of a Temple, Grove, Coven, etc., you will benefit from taking the time to read and absorb the contents of this excellent book.
+This is a book which is heavy on psychology and psychological counselling and short on magick and Paganism, per se.
+Having said that, I must hasten to add that if you ever want to be a member of a temple, grove, coven, etc., you will benefit from taking the time to read and absorb the contents of this excellent book.

 Blanton addresses the needs of groups to relate to their individual members, as well as the need for groups (and their membership) to relate beyond their own boundaries.
 These are aspects which need to be addressed if we, as a religion and a society, are to have any hope of being accepted.
 This acceptance must come from within as well as without.

 She points out that many times we are less than forthcoming with our fellow Pagans and witches.
 She relates an incident where an individual painted their spouse as being more supportive that they actually were, reasoning that no one would meet him, and thus they would never know.
 As often happens, reality stepped in and the deception was discovered, which led to feelings that the individual could not be trusted to tell the truth, thus leading to a break down in trust and, ultimately, the demise of a friendship.

 The underlying theme of this book is honesty — with ourselves and with those around us.
 The attitude of not “rocking the boat” or of not “making waves” is so prevalent in our culture that we assume it is a natural part of how to get along with each other.
 Yet, it ultimately leads to problems which are difficult if not impossible to heal.
 In order for us to have healthy relationships we need to respect boundaries, needs, and desires — for ourselves as well as for others.
 This book is an excellent introduction to ways of accomplishing that.